-First things first: Before we jump into where to find the best freelance photography jobs, let’s go over some quick information about the freelance photography field.
-That way, you can determine whether freelance is the right fit for you.
+First things first: Before we jump into where to find the best freelance photography jobs, let’s go over some quick information about the field itself.
+That way, you can determine whether it’s the right fit for you.

 What Is a Freelance Photographer?

 A freelance photographer is just what it sounds like—a photographer who gets hired on a freelance basis to shoot and edit photos.

-There are a ton of different types of freelance photography jobs.
-You can work for a newspaper or magazine, for a brand, or for an individual.
+For example, you can work for a newspaper or magazine, brand, or individual.
 You can shoot landscapes, portraits, and product photos.
 You can specialize in wedding photography or architectural photography…the possibilities for self-employed photographers are pretty much endless!

 In-House vs. Freelance Photography Jobs